Proverbs 19:24

 Laziness ultimately produces absurd and self-destructive inactivity.

-24 The sluggard buries his hand in the dish; he will not so much as bring it to his mouth again.
+24 The slacker buries his hand in the dish; he will not even bring it back to his mouth.

 Laziness ultimately produces absurd and self-destructive inactivity.